-The premium written included in the consolidated statement of comprehensive income since 29 July 2011 contributed by MSV was €45.30 million.
-MSV and Church Wharf Properties Limited also contributed to profits of €0.24 million over the same period.

-Had MSV and Church Wharf Properties Limited been consolidated from 1 January 2011, the consolidated statement of income would show premium written of €112.04 million and profits of €3.53 million.
+The premium written by MSV included in the consolidated statement of comprehensive income of 2011 for the period from 29 July 2011 to 31 December 2011 amounted to &45.30 million.
+MSV and Church Wharf Properties Limited also contributed to profits of &0.24 million over the same period.
+Had MSV and Church Wharf Properties Limited been consolidated from 1 January 2011, the consolidated statement of income of 2011 would have shown premium written of &112.04 million and profits of &3.53 million.